-Unique programme qualities
+Unique programme qualities:

-Courses are taught by individuals from both the social and natural sciences with the aims of creating graduates that are able to grasp, analyse, and formulate governance strategies and practices for transformational change.
-In addition, interpersonal and academic skills are developed through strong emphases on group work, presentations, academic writing, and direct interactions with society.
+Courses are taught by teachers and researchers from both the social and natural sciences with the aims of creating graduates that are able to grasp, analyse and formulate governance strategies and practices for transformational change.
+In addition, interpersonal and academic skills are developed through strong emphases on group work, presentations, academic writing and direct interactions with society.